 Q: DO I NEED TO SUBMIT A TENTATIVE APPROVAL PAGE WHEN MY COMMITTEE MEMBERS ARE NOT AVAILABLE TO SIGN?

 Please note there has been a revision to this procedure.
 The form no longer requires your Advisory Committee members’ signatures of approval.
 The Tentative Approval Page requires you to consult with each committee member to obtain their tentative approval of your dissertation and to affirm that you have done so.
-Submit to the Graduate School the Tentative Approval Page of your dissertation at least two weeks prior to the date of your oral defense on the same day you post your defense on the University Events calendar.
-The working copy of the dissertation must be e-mailed to the Graduate School at firstname.lastname@example.org (along with cc to each Advisory Committee Member).
+Email the Tentative Approval Page of your dissertation at least two weeks prior to the date of your oral defense, on the same day you post your defense on the University Events calendar, to firstname.lastname@example.org.
+The working copy of the dissertation must also be e-mailed to email@example.com (along with cc to each Advisory Committee Member).
 Please do not submit a hard copy.
 A copy should be retained in your department for those requesting review.